What is Motion Magnification?

 By Chad Pasho

-Motion Magnification is a term used to explain the process of magnifying subtle, microscopic amounts of motion in a video sequence to the point where the eye can detect the motion.
+Motion Magnification, also known as video amplification or video magnification, is used to explain the process of magnifying subtle, microscopic amounts of motion in a video sequence to the point where the eye can detect the motion.
 This has become an important technique for actually seeing vibrating motion on things like machinery and associated static components like piping, foundations, etc., providing the diagnostician a comprehensive visual understanding of the components’ motion.

 The term first emerged onto the scene with a 2005 paper by researchers at the Massachusetts Institute of Technology who were using pixel-level analysis to smoothly magnify motion that a user couldn’t naturally see, so that this microscopic motion could subsequently be seen, and more importantly, understood.
 Their examples included determining a person’s pulse, babies breathing (cute kid), and the like.